 A: If you can jog steadily at a pace where you can talk to the person beside you for 30 minutes without stopping you will be able to join the sessions.

 Q: I am really slow.
 Will I get left behind?

 A: Run sessions are structured to ensure that no one gets left behind.
 There are normally 2 or 3 different groups for members of differing ability.

 Q: How much does a year’s membership cost?

 A: Membership is for a full year (February 1st to January 31st) costs £37 for full adult membership.
-There are three other categories: £26 for students in full time education, £21 for juniors age 16 and under (age as at 31st December), and £105 for a family with 2 adults and 2+ children.
+There are two other categories: £26 for students in full time education, £21 for juniors age 16 and under (age as at 31st December).

 Q: It’s the middle of the year; do I get a membership discount?

 A: As all memberships expire on January 31st every year we do slightly reduce membership fees towards the end of the year.
 Contact the Membership Secretary.

 Q: Does my Exeter Tri membership give me automatic membership of the British Triathlon Federation (BTF)?

 A: No. The club’s BTF affiliation does NOT give our members automatic BTF membership.
 We do encourage our members to join the BTF as BTF membership provides a number of personal benefits including insurance whilst training, discounts on race entry fees and enables members to race for Great Britain internationally.
 As an Exeter Tri Club member you get BTF membership at a discounted rate. www.britishtriathlon.org